-Membership at the Palm Springs Art Museum brings a multitude of benefits, including quarterly receipt of InSight magazine, free admission, and discounts in the Museum Store, Annenberg Theater, and art workshops.
-An additional benefit available to members only is the opportunity to participate in special interest councils.
+Membership at the Palm Springs Art Museum includes a multitude of benefits, including year-round free admission, Museum Store, Annenberg Theater, and workshop discounts, and subscription to the quarterly Insight members' magazine.
+Members also have the opportunity to participate in special interest councils.
 The councils are the most active and dynamic part of our membership, with more than 1,200 museum members electing to join.
 Participation in a council is the best way to meet other members with similar interests and become involved with activities and events that support the museum’s exhibitions and programming.
 There are nine councils, each with its own staff liaison, bylaws, dues structure and board of directors.
 Museum membership is a prerequisite to join a council, but once you join, you’ll receive their newsletter updates and invitations to all of their special events.

-Whether your interest is volunteering, fundraising, or enjoying a performance at the Annenberg Theater; or viewing exclusive private collections of Western Art, Photography, and Contemporary art; or gaining insight about architecture and design - councils offer something for everyone!
+Whether your interest lies in volunteering, fundraising, enjoying performances at the Annenberg Theater, viewing exclusive private collections of Western Art, photography, and Contemporary Art, or gaining insight into the world of architecture and design - councils offer something for everyone!

 Are you interested in supporting great performing arts entertainment?
-The Annenberg Theater Council (ATC) supports the museum in funding the Annenberg Theater programs through its innovative program of music and live performances.
-ATC members receive exclusive invitations to the season's opening night, special events, tours and enjoy priority seating for all Annenberg Theater events.
+The Annenberg Theater Council (ATC) supports the museum in funding Annenberg Theater programs through its innovative calendar of music and live performances.
+ATC members receive exclusive invitations to the season's opening night, special events and tours, and enjoy priority seating for all Annenberg Theater events.

 For more information, please call ADC Administrator, Bethany Morse at 760-423-5265 or .